thecity/lakitu/README.md

 Define these ENV vars (using _[heroku config ...](http://docs.heroku.com/config-vars)_) :

+The credentials for the Heroku application you're monitoring.

 * HEROKU_USER
 * HEROKU_PASS
 * HEROKU_APP

+The AWS credentials for the EC2 servers backing your application.

 * AWS_ACCESS_KEY_ID
 * AWS_SECRET_ACCESS_KEY

-* NEW_RELIC_API_KEY
-* NEW_RELIC_ID
-* NEW_RELIC_APPID

-* MEMCACHED_NAME_PREFIX - the first part of the EC2 Name tags of your memcached servers
+The prefix of the EC2 Name tags of your memcached servers.
+Your production Heroku app should store its memcached server list in a comma-separated string of IPs in ENV['MEMCACHE_SERVERS'].

+* MEMCACHED_NAME_PREFIX

-* REDIS_URL - the URL of your redis server
+The URL of your Redis server that backs your Resque workers.

+* REDIS_URL

+Sendgrid credentials to deliver alerts.

 * SENDGRID_USERNAME
 * SENDGRID_PASSWORD
 * SENDGRID_DOMAIN

-This will give Lakitu access to both sides of the app and make sure they're in good shape.

-Your production app should store its memcached server list in a comma-separated string of IPs in ENV['MEMCACHE_SERVERS']
+The email addresses to deliver alerts to, comma-separated.

+* ALERTS_EMAIL